inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/instrumentation.md

 ## Naming Convention
-Differentiating between rules, actions and scopes as well as differentiating between keys and values in teh configuration can be tricky from time to time.
+Differentiating between rules, actions and scopes as well as differentiating between keys and values in the configuration can be tricky from time to time.
 Therefore, to increase readability of your configuration files the following naming convention is recommended:

 * Scope names always start with "s_", e.g. `s_my_scope`.